-- Format using a template from your academic unit, if available. - Consider placing each component in your syllabus on an individual page as per CITL Setup Kit and/or uploading an accessible printable version that can be easily read by assistive technology, such as a screen reader. - If you using CITL Setup Kit, delete any pages you will not be using. - Summarize all assessments, including sub-components, and value of overall grade (page already included in CITL Setup Kit).

-• Suggest including a detail description of each assessment that clearly states its purpose, what students are to do, when, how.
+- Format using a template from your academic unit, if available. - Consider placing each component in your syllabus on an individual page as per CITL Setup Kit and/or uploading an accessible printable version that can be easily read by assistive technology, such as a screen reader. - If you using CITL Setup Kit Template, delete any pages you will not be using. - Summarize all assessments, including sub-components, and value of overall grade (page already included in CITL Course Setup Kit Template). - Suggest including a detail description of each assessment that clearly states its purpose, what students are to do, when, how.

-Review: Course Syllabus Template UDL Syllabus As You're Preparing the Syllabus . . .
+Review: Guidelines for Course Syllabi Course Syllabus Template UDL Syllabus As You're Preparing the Syllabus . . .
 Seven Ways to Make Your Syllabus More Relevant